rtCamp/docs.rtcamp.com/rtmedia/getting-started/install-rtmedia/index.markdown

 ## Prerequisites

-Ensure that you have the following installed on your server, before installing *rtMedia*:
+Ensure that you have the following installed on your server, before installing rtMedia:

 * PHP 5.3 or above